 Whether you prefer coil nailers or stick nailers, it's a buyer's market.
 Two seasoned builders sort through 30 models and find new favorites.

-Grafting the right foundation onto a house that's neither square nor level.
+Learn techniques for grafting the right foundation onto a house that's neither square nor level.

 Soaring cathedral ceilings and a four-step footprint enable a narrow cottage to fit comfortably between a golf course and a steep ravine.